erwininteractive/weightloss.watch/README.md

 ---

-**Built with TypeScript, Express, PostgreSQL, Prisma, and Alpine.js**
+**Built with TypeScript, Express, PostgreSQL, Prisma, and a commitment to simplicity.**